turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - GetLoopLength() : float
 - IsEnableReverb() : bool
 - IsLooped() : bool
+- IsValid() : bool -- returns whether the sound instance was created successfully

 #### SoundInstance3D
 Describes the relation between a sound instance and a listener in a 3D world